What to Know Before Installing a Through-the-Wall AC in a Small Room

 Proper planning ensures a smooth installation and extends the life and performance of your AC while maintaining your home’s aesthetic and comfort.

-In the next topic we will know more about: Wall Sleeve 101: Why You Need One and How to Choose the Right Fit
+In the next topic we will know more about: Wall Sleeve 101: The Need for One and How to Select the Correct Fit

 Cooling it with mike